Home > Living and Working Well > Healthy Lifestyles > Physical activity

 • Significantly more adults are classed as inactive, that is, doing less than 30 minutes of moderate intensity physical activity per week (figure 2)

-Source: PHE Physical Activity Profile, based on Sport England Active Lives Survey data.
+Source: OHID Physical Activity Profile, based on Sport England Active Lives Survey data.

-Initial Active Lives survey data for May 2020/2021 (during the first Covid lockdown) also suggests that activity levels amongst Blackpool residents fell steeply, whilst the proportion of inactive residents (undertaking less than 30 minutes activity per week) increased at rates higher than both the North West and England.
+Data for 2020/2021 (during the first Covid lockdown) suggested that activity levels amongst Blackpool residents fell steeply, whilst the proportion of inactive residents (undertaking less than 30 minutes activity per week) increased at rates higher than both the North West and England.
 This suggests that Covid-19 lockdown periods may have impacted more significantly on Blackpool residents' physical activity, and in turn physical health, than in some other areas of the country.
+Although levels of activity are not yet back to pre-pandemic levels in Blackpool, rates are slowly increasing.

-Walking is the most likely way all adults can achieve the recommended levels of physical activity6 and walking for at least 10 minutes on at least five days a week suggests regular walking.
-Studies have shown that the physical health benefits associated with cycling include reduced risk of coronary heart disease, cancer, stroke and type 2 diabetes.
-In addition active travel can improve mental wellbeing in a number of areas such as concentration.7
+Walking is the most likely way all adults can achieve the recommended levels of physical activity5 and walking for at least 10 minutes on at least five days a week suggests regular walking.
+Studies have also shown that the physical health benefits associated with cycling include reduced risk of coronary heart disease, cancer, stroke and type 2 diabetes.
+In addition, active travel can improve mental wellbeing in a number of areas such as concentration.6 However, cycling in England is rarely used for travel and new schemes and/or interventions could be designed to increase this, along with appropriate infrastructure.7

-PHE estimates based on Active Lives Survey 2019/20 data (figure 3) indicate that in Blackpool, only 11.1% of residents walk at least three times per week for 10 or more minutes, significantly lower than the national average of 15.1%.
+OHID estimates based on the Active Lives Survey 2019/20 (figure 3) indicate that in Blackpool, only 11.1% of residents walk at least three times per week for 10 or more minutes, significantly lower than the national average of 15.1%.
 Only 1.2% cycle at least 3 times per week, not significantly different to the national average of 2.3%.

 Figure 3: Proportion of adults walking and cycling regularly, Blackpool, the North West and England: 2019/20